quadratic03/Modern-Profile-Portfolio/README.md

 # Dark Neon Portfolio Template
-# Please Contact the Maker to avoid Copy right
+# Please Contact the Maker to remove the footer and to avoid Copy right - Namoc
 A modern, responsive portfolio template with a dark theme and glowing neon accents.
 This template features an eye-catching design with animated elements, perfect for developers, designers, and creative professionals.

 ![Portfolio Preview](img/preview.png)